zuhairzaidi63/roman-urdu-poetry-generator/README.md

 # Poetry Generation Project

-This project explores the creation of poetry using Natural Language Processing (NLP) and machine learning techniques.
-The goal is to generate human-like, creative poems based on a given prompt or theme, utilizing pre-trained language models such as GPT-2, GPT-3, or custom RNN-based models.
+This project explores the creation of poetry using LSTM.
+The goal is to generate human-like, creative poems based on first line of poem.

 ## Project Overview